-Shahla Al-Kli is a non-resident scholar at MEI.
-She is a principal development specialist at DAI Global, based in Bethesda, MD.
-She directs political economy analysis and complex aware monitoring at the USAID-funded Iraq Governance Performance and Accountability Project (IGPA/Takamul).
-Al-Kli was previously a senior advisor to the speaker of the Iraqi Parliament, an advisor to the speaker of the Kurdistan Parliament, a former country director for Counterpart International's Iraq programs, and an auditor at the Central Bank of Iraq.
-A long-term practitioner in Iraq on issues of politics, governance, security, statebuilding, and fragile states, she is the author of several articles, and her Ph.D. dissertation, “Decentralization and State-building in Iraq,” was awarded Fletcher’s Peter Ackerman Award for an outstanding scholarly work.
+Shahla Al-Kli is a non-resident scholar at the Middle East Institute.
+She served as research analysis and knowledge mobilization director at Proximity International, the Middle East deputy regional director at Mercy Corps, a principal development specialist at DAI Global, a senior advisor to the speaker of the Iraqi Parliament, an advisor to the speaker of the Kurdistan Parliament, a former country director for Counterpart International's Iraq programs, and an auditor at the Central Bank of Iraq.
+She is a long-term practitioner in the Middle East on issues of politics, governance, security, statebuilding, and fragile states.
+She finished her Ph.D. at the Fletcher School of Law and Diplomacy/Tufts University; her dissertation about governance and decentralization in Iraq was awarded Fletcher’s Peter Ackerman Award for an outstanding scholarly work.

 Bachelor’s and Master’s in Linguistics, Baghdad University; Master’s and Ph.D., Fletcher School of Law and Diplomacy-Tufts University.

 Issues of Expertise

 Political economy analysis, governance, state-building, conflict sensitivity analysis, international development, complexity aware monitoring, fragile states, security studies, Iranian foreign policy in the Arab world (especially in Iraq), IRGC and Quds Force doctrine in Iraq, and the political transformation of Iraqi militias.

 Please contact MEI’s communications officer, Elliott Sanders, at email@example.com or 202-785-1141 ext.
 2503 for assistance contacting this expert.